nukeop/nuclear/README.md

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is [freedom-respecting software](https://www.labath.info/u/vlado/m/tedxge2014-stallman05-hq-medium/): you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.